 Just about any season of the year has me hankering for a few days around Duluth and the north shore of Lake Superior, but the fall definitely has the strongest pull.
 And for my family, the drive up along Interstate 35 during the autumn months can be half the fun of the journey.
-Here we share 9 spots along — or not far off from — our favorite Minnesota corridor we think are worthwhile stops en route to Duluth:
+Here we share 10 spots along — or not far off from — our favorite Minnesota corridor we think are worthwhile stops en route to Duluth:

-Cost: $8/adults, $6/kids 4-12, under 4 free
+Cost: $10/adults, $8/kids 4-12, under 4 free

 Details: WSC is a facility that researches, educates about and aims to help conserve several species of wild animals, some of them endangered.
 Meet and learn about wolves, black bears, raptors and more.

-Open: Daily during the 2015 Harvest Festival, Sept.
-19-Nov.
-1, weekdays noon-6:30pm, weekends 10am-6:30pm.
+Open: Daily during the annual fall Harvest Festival, weekdays noon-6:30pm, weekends 10am-6:30pm.

 Details: Admission to Pinehaven includes a host of kids activities: a playground, super slide, corn maze, kiddie train, jumping pillow, weekend shows and live entertainment, and much more.
 Head out to the pumpkin patch and pick-your-own for an extra fee.
 Read about our trip to Pinehaven Farm here.

 Upcoming events: Get details on special weekend events here.

 Distance from MM: 36 miles

 Open: Tuesday-Sunday, 10am-6pm through the end of October.

 Cost: Admission is free; there is a small fee for hayrides and pick-your-own apples are priced according to variety by half and quarter peck bags.